Suw4r/Applied-CIS-Benchmarks-to-Harden-AWS-EC2-Lab/README.md

 # CIS Ubuntu 24.04 CAT I Hardening on AWS EC2 lab

 ## Overview
-This project demonstrates the application of CIS Ubuntu Linux 24.04 LTS STIG Benchmark benchmarks on an AWS EC2 instance.
-The aim of this project is to improve system security by applying hardening controls.
-This includes both automated and manual controls.
+This project will demonstrates the application of CIS Ubuntu Linux 24.04 LTS STIG Benchmark on an AWS EC2 instance.
+The aim of this project will be to help improve system security by applying different hardening controls, including both automated and manual controls.
 For this project only CAT I benchmarks will be applied, which are of the highest severity.

 ## Environment
 - AWS EC2